RDNZ is the respected voice of rare disorders in New Zealand.

 In this section

-“No country can claim to have achieved universal health coverage if it has not adequately met the needs of those with rare diseases.”
-Helen Clark, United Nations New Zealand lags far behind most OECD countries in supporting people living with rare disorders and their families to access the best healthcare.
+“No country can claim to have achieved universal healthcare if it has not adequately and equitably met the needs of those with rare diseases.”
+Helen Clark, United Nations

 RDNZ is connected with partner organisations working for people living with rare disease in other parts of the world.